liferay-devtools/liferay-portal/tools/pr_description_template.md

 ## Have you followed well established secure coding patterns?

 If you have escaped user input, avoid path traversal, controlled user access, ...
 (see https://owasp.org/www-project-top-ten/), you can omit this section.

-If there is any particular aspect that the reviewer should take care particularly, please, explain it so it can be properly considered.
+If there is any particular aspect that the reviewer should pay particular attention to, please explain it so it can be properly considered.